CyberGhost vs Private Internet Access 2026: Which VPN Actually Wins?

 Core Features

-Both cover the essentials: kill switch, DNS leak protection, WireGuard protocol, split tunneling.
-Where they diverge is in depth versus breadth.
+Both handle the basics: kill switch, DNS leak protection, WireGuard protocol, split tunneling.
+Where they split is the approach.
 CyberGhost gives you more curated experiences (streaming-ready servers, Smart Rules automation).
-PIA gives you more raw control (port forwarding, encryption level selection, protocol fine-tuning).
-Neither approach is objectively better — it genuinely depends on your use case.
+PIA gives you more raw control (port forwarding, encryption level selection, protocol tweaking).
+Neither is objectively better — it really depends on what you need.

 Edge: Tie (different strengths)